 Important Upcoming Dates:

-No Elections here at China Township Hall Nov.
-7th, 2017
+No Elections here at China Township Hall in 2017

 Would you like to become an Elections Inspector?
+We are hiring for Election Inspectors, please click the following link, or come into our office to fill out an application.
 Please click here for more information.

 In order to register to vote in China Township you must be: